OFS/ofs.github.io/docs/sw/fpga_tools/pci_device/pci_device.md

     `unplug`

-    Prepare a host-side device for an imminent RSU event by configuring its root port and associated endpoints.
+    Remove device from PCI bus in anticipation of a RSU event by configuring its root port and associated endpoints.

     `vf`